ArtursO/Arturs/README.md

 # Resume

 Below you can find my resume updated as of Friday, August 4th 2017.
-Additionally you download a PDF copy of it [here!](Arturs.Oganesyan-Peel.CV.03.20.2017.pdf)
+Additionally you download a PDF copy of it <a href="Arturs.Oganesyan-Peel.CV.03.20.2017.pdf" target="_blank">here!</a>

 ### ANANT CORPORATION - Washington, DC
 ### Business Analyst & Project Manager